Terraforming of Venus: Capture the Ice Moons

 Paul Birch suggests the possibility of colliding Venus with one of the ice moons from the outer solar system, thereby bringing in all the water needed for terraformation in one go.
 This could be achieved through gravity assisted capture of Saturn's moons Enceladus and Hyperion or the Uranian moon Miranda.
 Simply changing the velocity of these moons enough to move them from their current orbit and enable gravity-assisted transport to Venus would require large amounts of energy.
 However, through complex gravity-assisted chain reactions the propulsion requirements could be reduced by several orders of magnitude.
 As Birch puts it, "[t]heoretically one could flick a pebble into the asteroid belt and end up dumping Mars into the Sun."

 Outgassing from the mantle

 Studies have shown that substantial amounts of water (in the form of hydrogen) might be present in the mantle of terrestrial planets.
-It has therefore been speculated that it would be technically possible to extract this water from the mantle to the surface even if no feasible method to accomplish this exists currently.
+An early, shallow liquid water Venetian ocean has been hypothesized, perhaps existing as much as two billion years ago.
+Data from the European Space Agency (ESA) Venus Express satellite suggested this early ocean could have had liquid water and thus been habitable.
+New simulations using this previous data have been created at NASA's Goddard Institute for Space Studies in New York suggesting much the same.

+NASA reports it may have covered the surface of Venus.
+Dry land near the equator would have limited the evaporation of oceans and the greenhouse effect, allowing liquid water to have persisted for some time.
+However, recent studies of Venus's atmosphere and interior suggest that Venusian surface water evaporated prior to 3 billion years ago or never existed.
+The early existence of an ocean and future human efforts to extract potential water from the mantle are currently speculative.